-Article 110—Requirements for Electrical Installations; Article 230—Services; Article 250—Grounding and Bonding; Article 517—Health Care Facilities; Article 680—Swimming Pools, Fountains, and Similar Installations; Article 700—Emergency Systems; The 2006 edition of the Guide Information for Electrica
+Article 250—Grounding and Bonding; Article 517—Health Care Facilities; Article 680—Swimming Pools, Fountains, and Similar Installations; Article 700—Emergency Systems; Article 702—Optional Standby Systems; Various parts of the 2006 edition of Guide Information for Electrical Equipment (White Book) p

 As my March 2007 column “At the Service Entrance” detailed, inspectors, manufacturers, contractors and electricians have long debated the installation orientation of panelboards and circuit breakers.
 Should a panelboard be installed in only a vertical position, or can it be installed horizontally?

 Article 210 Branch Circuits; Article 310 Conductors for General Wiring; Article 404 Switches; Article 430 Motors, Motor Circuits, and Controllers; Article 695 Fire Pumps; Article 702 Optional Standby Systems; Chapter 9 Tables; The 2006 edition of the Guide Information for Electrical Equipment publis

 Inspectors, manufacturers, contractors and electricians have debated the installation orientation of panelboards and circuit breakers for many years.
 Should a panelboard be installed only in a vertical position, or can it be installed horizontally?